facebookresearch/RAM/README.md

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

+## Deploy pages
+1. Make necessary edits in `gh-pages` directory, commit and send PR.
+2. Push `gh-pages` as a subtree to its branch: `git subtree push --prefix gh-pages origin gh-pages`
+3. The page build should be started automatically.

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details.
 The license applies to the released data as well.